swaptacular/swpt_creditors_ui/pr0-documents.rst

 Overview
 ========

-This document specifies the format for ``PR-zero`` payment request documents.
+This document specifies the format for ``PR-zero`` payment requests.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and